michelle-becker/node-ams-sdk/README.md

 **removeAsset(assetId, cb)**

 Requires an assetId and a callback.
 No streaming.

+**getAssetMetadata(assetId, [cb])**

+Requires an assetId.
+Callback is optional.
+Will stream without callback.
+Will link up the data that is in blob storage to the supplied asset.
+If it works, this will return a status code of 204 with no data.